ahmetb/cloud-run-faq/README.md

 ### What is the termination signal for Cloud Run services?

-Currently, Cloud Run terminates containers while [scaling to zero](#does-my-cloud-run-service-scale-to-zero) with `SIGKILL` (kill) signal.
-This signal is not trappable (capturable) by applications.
-Therefore, your applications should be okay if they are killed abruptly.
+Currently, Cloud Run terminates containers while [scaling to zero](#does-my-cloud-run-service-scale-to-zero) with unix signal 9 (`SIGKILL`).
+`SIGKILL` is not trappable (capturable) by applications.
+Therefore, your applications should be okay to be killed abruptly.

 ## Monitoring and Logging